packetcat/mastodon-documentation/Running-Mastodon/Updating-Mastodon-Guide.md

 ## Database schema updates

-You may need to update database schema upon updating to a new Mastodon release.
+Run a database schema every time you update to a new Mastodon release.
-The aforementioned release notes will mention if you need to do the rest of this section.
+It is safe to run this every time as it is a [no-op](https://en.wikipedia.org/wiki/NOP) if there are no database schema updates.

 This is how you run a database migration:
 ```sh